 Thinning of the hair occurs symmetrically along the trunk, inside the hind legs, the underside of the tail and the genital region.
 Hormonal causes generally shouldn’t cause itching or scratching.
 That is more indicative of allergies or infections.

 Depending on the underlying cause, there may be accompanying symptoms related to the disease.
 In many cases, there are no changes to the skin.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.

-A skin biopsy may be taken to rule out other causes of hair loss.
+- A skin biopsy to rule out other causes of hair loss.

-A fungal culture of the hair may be performed to check for ringworm.
+- A fungal culture to check for ringworm.

 If there is no apparent cause of hair loss, your veterinarian may want to perform routine blood tests to evaluate for an underlying cause such as hypothyroidism, Cushing’s syndrome.

-Diagnosis is usually made after other conditions have been ruled out.
+Diagnosis is made after other conditions have eliminated.

 Treatment of feline acquired symmetrical alopecia depends on the underlying cause.

 - Fleas: Diligent flea control which includes treating the cat and the house.